something-predictable/node-service/instructions.md

 ## Notes

-Services are **stateless**.
-Global variables **WILL NOT** survive till the next invocation.
+- Services are **stateless**.
+Global variables **WILL NOT** from one invocation to the next.
-The service will be deployed in a zero-defect environment: any errors logged will notify a site reliability engineer.
+- The service will be deployed in a zero-defect environment: any errors logged will notify a site reliability engineer.
-**DO NOT** hard-code environment-specific variables.
+- **DO NOT** hard-code environment-specific variables.
-Creating new entrypoints is hard.
+- Creating new entrypoints is hard.
 Think hard about it.
 Plan ahead.
-Make sure changes are backwards compatible.
+- Make sure changes are backwards compatible.
-**DO** Think hard about adding tests.
+- **DO** think hard about adding tests.
 Sometimes the environment around a service cannot be sufficiently manipulated.
 Sometimes we may resort to triggering the code and be happy that no errors occurred.
+- **DO** treat entrypoints as black boxes when writing tests, e.g. **DO NOT** go digging into how they store store data.
+If an entrypoint (like a POST or an event handler) has a sideeffect, **DO** use another entrypoint (like a GET) to verify the sideeffect.

 ## File structure

-- ./: The root contains the entry points, i.e. the handlers that run business logic in the cloud.
+- ./: The root contains the entrypoints, i.e. the handlers that run business logic in the cloud.
 - ./test/: For each of the root entrypoint files, there is a similarly named test files.
 The tests use Riddance mocks.
 - ./bin/: Contains any commandline utilities for working with the service.
 Most services do not have such utilities.